Roni Feinstein

 roni feinstein ai weiwei

 I am an independent scholar in Art History based in Southern California whose focus is upon late twentieth and early twenty-first century art.
-Over the course of the past three decades, I have lived in and reported on the art scenes of New York, Miami, Toronto, Sydney, and now Los Angeles while working as a museum director and curator, university professor, museum educator, independent curator, and arts journalist.
-The goal of this website and of the art reviews and commentaries it presents is to share my observations and encounters with art and artists on the West Coast as well as during my frequent travels to New York and abroad.
+Over the course of the past decades, I have lived in and reported on the art scenes of New York, Miami, Toronto, Sydney, and now Los Angeles while working as a museum director and curator, university professor, museum educator, independent curator, and arts journalist.
+This website presents an overview of my professional involvements.
+It includes a biographical summary, a detailed CV, links to and reprints of assorted articles and catalogue essays, and descriptions of courses I have taught (or am currently teaching).
+Many of the art journal articles and exhibition catalogue essays reprinted here are not available elsewhere online.

 Introducing Mila Gokhman